During the Final Two Weeks Before Your Surgery You Will Need to Complete the Following:

 - The clinic is located in Clarkson Tower at the Nebraska Medical Center.
 Use the 42nd and Dewey Avenue entrance.
 For your GPS device, enter 4350 Dewey Ave., Omaha, 68105

-- Take advantage of complimentary valet parking Monday through Friday between the hours of 7 a.m. to 7 p.m., which is available at the main entrance of Clarkson Tower
+- Patients can take advantage of complimentary valet parking Monday through Friday between the hours of 7:30 a.m. to 5 p.m., which is available at the main entrance of Clarkson Tower.

 - Once inside the front door of Clarkson Tower, the PAS Clinic is on your right, before the Clarkson Gift Shop